sujeetSingh123/currency-converter-nep-busd/README.md

 yarn build
 ```

-Here again you should state what actually happens when the code above gets
-executed.

 For the formatting files and lint --fix we have configure rules and with the below command, formats and lint issue are fixed.
 To know details formatting and lint click on the link below,